-- 1. Describe what cultural resources are and why is it important to protect and preserve them. - 2.
+- 1. Describe what cultural resources are and why it is important to protect and preserve them. - 2.
 Identify who is responsible for cultural resource protection and how it is done. - 3.
-Participate in a walking tour of Point Lobos State Reserve.
+Participate in a walking tour of Asilomar State Beach.